Revisiting the Lavrentiev Phenomenon in One Dimension: Introduction

 However, there are situations in which there exists a constant \( c \in \mathbb{R} \) such that:

-Such a situation is called the Lavrentiev phenomenon after the prominent contribution by Michail Lavrentiev\footnote{ The most widely used Latin spelling, Lavrentiev, does not match the author’s signature, “M. A. Lavrientieff”.
-His name has appeared in a variety of others forms, including Lavrientieff, Lavrientief, Lavrentʹev, Lavrentjev, Lavrientiev or Lavrentyev. } in \cite{Mascon}.
+Such a situation is called the Lavrentiev phenomenon after the prominent contribution by Michail Lavrentiev\footnote{ The most widely used Latin spelling, Lavrentiev, does not match the spelling used in the author’s original French publication, where his name appears as “M. Lavrientieff”.
+His name has appeared in a variety of other forms in the literature, including Lavrientieff, Lavrientief, Lavrentʹev, Lavrentjev, Lavrientiev, and Lavrentyev. } in \cite{Mascon}.
 Therein the first example of the occurrence of the phenomenon is provided together with the conditions necessary for its absence.
 The phenomenon was later popularized by the example by M\'ania \cite{Mania}, the proof of which was later simplified (see e.g.~\cite{MR879878}).
-A new example of functional for which Lavrentiev phenomenon occurs has been presented by Cerf and Mariconda in \cite{cerf2024lavrentievphenomenon}, assuming only one boundary condition.
+A new example of functional for which Lavrentiev phenomenon occurs has been presented by Cerf and Mariconda in \cite{cerf2024lavrentievphenomenon}, under the assumption that only one endpoint value of \(u\) is prescribed. assuming only one boundary condition.
 Other examples can be found in \cite{Bebugen}.
-In context of the one-dimensional Lavrentiev phenomenon, a topic thoroughly examined in the book by Buttazzo, Hildebrandt, and Giaquinta \cite{buttazzo1998one}.
+In context of the one-dimensional Lavrentiev phenomenon, a topic was thoroughly examined in the book by Buttazzo, Hildebrandt, and Giaquinta \cite{buttazzo1998one}.
 Mariconda \cite{carlo} explores its emergence in Sobolev spaces, identifying conditions under which it can be avoided, particularly through boundary considerations, while Gómez \cite{gomez} extends the analysis to capillarity-type problems and solution regularity in bounded variation spaces.
 Furthermore, Buttazzo and Mizel \cite{VictorMizel} showed that the Lavrentiev phenomenon is local in nature.